What Is a Hacker? And How Can You Protect Yourself?

 Practice basic cybersecurity hygiene

 Online safety is a primary concern for anyone who spends time online.
-From phishing scams to malware, cybercriminals are always looking to obtain your personal, sensitive information.
+From phishing scams to malware, cybercriminals are always looking to obtain your sensitive personal information.
 Fortunately, there are easy ways to protect yourself and your information.

 Basic cybersecurity hygiene practices like the ones outlined below can keep you safe online.